 Today Reehers Camp is the northern trailhead for the Gales Creek Trail, and the site of a recreation campground with ten equestrian campsites, six sites for family camping, and a large day-use parking area.
 Some concrete foundations and the Douglas-fir trees that line the road to the camp are the only visible remains of the historic CCC facility.

 The ride on the Gales Creek Trail from Reehers Camp to the summit of 2,550-foot Round Top Mountain is a delight.
 You’ll pick up the Gales Creek Trail next to the camp’s group shelter or at the day-use parking area.
 For the first 0.7 mile the trail parallels Cochran Road, then it veers onto Cochran Road and crosses the Nehalem River using the road bridge.
 On the other side, the trail heads off the road to the left.
 In 0.5 mile it crosses the historic Tillamook Rail line.
 (Forest officials are considering a rails-to-trails conversion of the old rail line will become the Salmonberry Trail, so this spot may someday be an important trail junction.)

 The trail then heads steadily uphill for 2.1 miles to Bell Camp Road at the summit of Round Top Mountain.
 Much of the route is heavily forested, though near the top you’ll have views of the surrounding hills through several breaks in the trees.

 Note: You can also ride the southern half of the Gales Creek Trail, which starts at the Storey Burn Trailhead off Hwy.
 6 and goes up through Gales Creek Canyon to the summit of Round Top Mountain.
-However, the north section out of Reehers Camp has easier riding, no steep side hills to traverse, far less mountain bike traffic, and you can vary your ride with a side loop on the Step Creek Trail.
+However, the north section out of Reehers Camp has easier riding, no steep side hills to traverse, and far less mountain bike traffic.